BS501-G2/EnderDrive/Website/static/agreement.md

-## Introduction
+### Introduction

-***EnderDrive* ("we," "our," or "us")** is a secure, employees-only cloud storage and collaboration platform developed by a third-party service provider on behalf of ***Melchora Aquino Elementary School* ("the Company")**.
-We are committed to safeguarding your privacy and ensuring transparency about how your information is collected, used, and shared when using the ***Website* ("the Platform")**.
+**_EnderDrive_ ("we," "our," or "us")** is a secure, employees-only cloud storage and collaboration platform developed by a third-party service provider on behalf of **_Melchora Aquino Elementary School_ ("the Company")**.
+We are committed to safeguarding your privacy and ensuring transparency about how your information is collected, used, and shared when using the **_Website_ ("the Platform")**.

 This Privacy Policy explains how data is handled within the Platform to facilitate collaboration and administrative oversight while protecting employee privacy.
 By using the Platform, you agree to the terms outlined in this Privacy Policy.

 ### 1. Information We Collect

 We collect and process the following types of information to ensure the Platform functions effectively:

 #### 1.1 Personal Information:

-* Full name
+- Full name
-* Work email address
+- Your Google account for one-tap login
-* Files or documents you upload to the Platform
+- Files or documents you upload to the Platform

 #### 1.2 Usage Data:

-* Activity logs (e.g., file uploads, edits, and shares)
+- Activity logs (e.g., file uploads, edits, and shares)
-* Time and duration of access to the Platform
+- Time and duration of access to the Platform

 #### 1.3 Administrative Monitoring Data:

-* Logs for compliance purposes (e.g., user actions, permissions changes, and collaboration history).
+- Logs for compliance purposes (e.g., file operations, user login/logout timestamps, and shares).

 ### 2. How We Use Your Information

 We use your information to:

-* Provide secure and seamless access to the Platform.
+- Provide secure and seamless access to the Platform.
-Facilitate team collaboration and file-sharing.
+- Facilitate team collaboration and file-sharing.
-Allow administrators to monitor activity for compliance and security.
+- Allow administrators to monitor activity for compliance and security.
-Resolve technical issues and improve the Platform’s performance.
+- Resolve technical issues and improve the Platform’s performance.
-Ensure compliance with Company policies and legal requirements.
+- Ensure compliance with Company policies and legal requirements.

 ### 3. Sharing of Information

 Your information will be shared only under the following circumstances:

-With Authorized Administrators: For monitoring and compliance as per Company policies.
+- With Authorized Administrators: For monitoring and compliance as per Company policies.
-With the Third-Party Provider: For technical support and maintenance of the Platform.
+- With the Third-Party Provider: For technical support and maintenance of the Platform.
-As Required by Law: To comply with legal obligations or respond to lawful requests by public authorities.
+- As Required by Law: To comply with legal obligations or respond to lawful requests by public authorities.

 ### 4. Data Security